Peachtree Creek Campground

 Project funding

-This project has been funded through the Victoria’s Great Outdoors program, the Victorian Government’s pandemic stimulus fund, and an $80,000 contribution from the Tamboon Peachtree Association.
+This project has been funded through the Victoria’s Great Outdoors program and with additional funding from the Victorian Government Department of Jobs, Skills, Industry and Regions.

 Victoria’s Great Outdoors is $106.6 million investment by the Victorian Government into better campgrounds, walking trails, 4WD tracks and visitor facilities across Victoria’s parks and state forests.